geoscixyz/em/content/maxwell2_static/governing_equations/boundary_conditions.rst

 first important to note that electrical potential is only unique up to an arbitrary constant, which is determined by convention.
-DC surveys measure potential differences so this is not important for field measurements but it is important in solving :eq:`dcr_fwd`.
+DC surveys measure potential differences so this is not important for field measurements but it is important in solving :eq:`dcr_fwd_bc`.
 We use the standard convention that the potential is zero infinitely far from all charges and currents.
 In solving for the discrete approximation to the potential, we make the boundaries at the sides and bottom of the domain far enough from any sources that the potential